JanWilliamHaug/BMICalc/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.

 That's it!
-You can now use the BMI Calculator.
+You can now use the Calculator to calculate your BMI.

 ## Technologies Used